-If you use a plastic toothbrush, you are a part of the sing-use plastic problem.
+If you use a plastic toothbrush, you are a part of the single-use plastic problem.
 Over the years, the design of the toothbrush has changed very little, but the biggest difference is the fact that they are usually made out of plastic and that plastic unfortunately ends up in the world around us.
+Which is why choosing an eco friendly toothbrush that is made using recyclable, eco, natural, suitable and biodegradable bamboo and beechwood is important.

 The first mass produced toothbrush in the UK was made by a man called William Addis in 1780 and was made out of an animal bone and bits of bristle.
 He was in prison at the time he invented it and when he was released, he started his own business “Wisdom Toothbrushes” who to this day, make around 70 million each year.